pyWorkTime/WorkTime/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [X] Cleaned excel output remove unwanted entries
+- [X] Cleaned excel output to remove unwanted entries
+- [ ] Permissions problems if the excel file is currently in use by the user
 - [ ] Customizable idle timeout (current default is 10 seconds)
 - [ ] Theme support
 - [ ] Install via pip
 - [ ] It currently incorrectly calculates times that span multiple days as modulo of 24 hours, for example 134 hours (5 days and 14 hours) becomes 14 hours
+- [ ] Add visual indicator to primary ring to indicate which projects are currently running a timer.
 - [ ] Increase number of rings from 2 to 3
     - [ ] This should be dynamic based on user input